EduardSchwarzkopf/BIS-Back-end-Assignment/README.md

 1. `sudo groupadd docker` (if group not already exist)
 2. `sudo usermod -aG docker $USER` -> adds your user to the group
-3. `newgrp docker` or logout and login
+3. `newgrp docker`
 4. try to run again
+5. if there is still an error, try reboot